GromovoiStanislav/NestJS-Microservices/README.md

 - 18 - NestJS microservices monorepo with Kafka
 - 19 - NestJS microservices monorepo with Kafka
 - 20 - NestJS microservices monorepo with Kafka (with commitOffsets)
+- 21 - NestJS microservices monorepo with RabbitMQ (with message acknowledgement)